juntao/arenztopia/content/Living.md

 There are many good-paying and easy jobs in Arenztopia.
 Here are some of the best.

-Pilot ($$) is a very poular job in Arenztopia.
-There are multiple airlines in arenztopia, so there are many jobs for pilots.
-Pilots can pay on average 5000 Arenzos a month.
+Pilot ($$) is a very popular job in Arenztopia.
+It requires much training but pays an average of 200,000 Arenzos per year, enough to live in a luxury neighborhood.
+If you like flying and are interested in how planes work, then you can sign up for beginner pilot academy at [apa.az](apa.az).